GreppiDev/Info5IA2425WebDev/SQL/sql-docs/sql-p4/index.md

 [Manuale di MySQL](https://dev.mysql.com/doc/refman/9.0/en/information-schema.html)

-<cite>`information_schema` is a database within each MySQL instance, the place that stores information about all the other databases that the MySQL server maintains.
+*`information_schema` is a database within each MySQL instance, the place that stores information about all the other databases that the MySQL server maintains.
 The `information_schema` database contains several read-only tables.
 They are actually views, not base tables, so there are no files associated with them, and you cannot set triggers on them.
 Also, there is no database directory with that name.
 You can only read the contents of tables, not perform `INSERT`, `UPDATE`, or `DELETE` operations on them.
-Here is an example of a statement that retrieves information from `information_schema`:</cite>
+Here is an example of a statement that retrieves information from `information_schema`*:

 ```sql
 SELECT table_name, table_type, engine